rvfieldguide.com RV Field Guide

 • Calculate tongue weight from the scaletotal combo weight minus front axle minus rear axle minus trailer axle(s) equals tongue weight; confirm it falls in your 10–15% window

-The CAT Scale is the only honest weigh.
+The CAT Scale is the only honest way to know.
 Your estimate of what everything weighs is almost always wrong.
 Professional RV inspectors find overloaded setups on 60–70% of the trailers they examine.
 Drive to the scale before your first trip, not after something goes wrong.

 Section 6 — Common Overloading Mistakes